top of page

 }

-To unpause a campaign, submit our campaignID and the unpause action.
-Unpausing a campaign that was scheduled to be sent in the past will send it immediately.
+To un-pause a campaign, submit our campaignID and the "unpause" action.
+Unpausing a campaign that was scheduled to be sent in the past will send any unsent messages in the campaign immediately.

 {